-- 3.1 The types of buildings that are relevant to this Guidance are those that are no longer used for the original purpose, e.g. if the building in question is a domestic garage and the residential use of the dwelling continues, it is considered that the use of the garage has not ended.
+- 3.1 The types of buildings that are relevant to this Guidance are those that are no longer used for the original purpose, e.g. if the building in question is a domestic garage and the residential use of the dwelling continues, it is considered that the use of the garage has not come to an end.
 Where appropriate, the applicant will need to submit information to prove that no use is made of the building in question.
 In cases where approval has been given for a specific use of a building, it will be necessary to ensure that the building for conversion has been in use for that purpose.
-No application for the conversion of a building should be a means to try and circumvent the planning system. - 3.2 Changes in social and economic circumstances often mean there are dormant buildings in the countryside as they are not required and are practically unsuitable for the original use.
-The types of dormant buildings can include, for example, farm outbuildings, barns, schools, chapels etc. - 3.3 The Joint LDP supports the principle of finding an alternative use for dormant buildings in the countryside.
-Making use of dormant buildings reduces the need to develop on greenfield land and corresponds with the principle of sustainable development that is core to the Joint LDP strategy.
+No application for the conversion of a building should be a means of circumventing the planning system. - 3.2 Changes in social and economic circumstances often mean there are dormant buildings in the countryside as they are not required and are practically unsuitable for the original use.
+The types of dormant buildings can include, for example, farm outbuildings, barns, schools, chapels etc. - 3.3 The JLDP supports the principle of finding an alternative use for dormant buildings in the countryside.
+Making use of dormant buildings reduces the need to develop on greenfield land and conforms with the principle of sustainable development that is core to the JLDP strategy.
 Furthermore, finding suitable alternative uses for these buildings can contribute to supporting and enhancing the environment and the rural economy together with protecting the traditional social fabric of rural areas. - 3.4 The demand for alternative uses of these buildings include a wide range of uses.
 Despite the pressure to convert rural buildings for residential purposes there is a presumption against this use locally and nationally, with economic use being favoured.
-Examples of alternative economic uses include business, leisure, industrial, tourism and sports use. - 3.5 It is noted that the principles included within this guidance are also relevant to applications that have already received planning permission to convert a building and submission of new applications for extensions/ adaptations to those units.
+Examples of alternative economic uses include business, leisure, industrial, tourism and sports use. - 3.5 It is noted that the principles included within this guidance are also relevant to buildings that have already received planning permission to convert and is now the subject of a new application for extensions/ adaptations to the building.